IT'S PART OF OUR HISTORY

 "The quality of Kway Guan Huat popiah skin is excellent.
-The handmade popiah skins are of a consistent thickness and you don't get torn skins.
+The popiah skins are of a consistent thickness and you don't get torn skins.
 The quality is dependable.
 That is why we've been using their popiah skins for over 20 years!"

 – Owner of Haocai Popiah restaurant

 "Every popiah skin is a labour of love"

 – Zita Quek, second generation owner of Kway Guan Huat Joo Chiat Original Popiah & Kueh Pie Tie

 Keepers of Popiah Making Tradition

 POPIAH runs deep in the Quek family who owns the famous Kway Guan Huat Joo Chiat Popiah & Kueh Pie Tie shop house restaurant at 95, Joo Chiat Road.